-(That’s a super vague summary, but I’m not one to spoil games, so play it for yourself if you want to find out more!)
+(That’s a super vague summary, but I’m not one to spoil games, so play it yourself to find out more!)

-We know from that letter that Bean chose to pursue his dream, in part, to honor his father, and the fact that he keeps the letter on his bedside table shows how important his father was, and still is, to him.
+We know from that letter that Bean chose to pursue his dream, in part, to honor his father.
+The fact that he keeps the letter on his bedside table shows how important his father was, and still is, to him.

 Why lore elements are key for crafting strong characters

-Death is omnipresent in RPGs like Far Cry: New Dawn, but lore elements like this make a specific character’s death resonate with us more.
+Death is omnipresent in RPGs like Far Cry: New Dawn, but lore elements make a character’s death resonate with us more.

 So when you’re character building, consider external characterization elements — i.e., snoop around your character’s house.
-What book is your character hiding under their bed?
+What book is hiding under your character’s bed?
 What does the letter on their bedside table say, and who is it from?

-There’s a reason why “show, don’t tell” remains one of the most popular pieces of advice for writers: because we want our readers to see our story world and characters.
+There’s a reason why “show, don’t tell” remains one of the most popular pieces of advice for writers.
+We want our readers to see our story world and characters.
 We want to transport them to a place they won’t want to leave.
 If we simply tell them about our world, they’ll lose all interest in our story.

-One of my all-time favorite writing bloggers, Well-Storied’s Kristen Kieffer, wrote a powerful post on why writers should think like filmmakers to achieve this, and how to frame scenes visually using film techniques.
+(One of my all-time favorite writing blogs includes a post on why writers should think like filmmakers.
+Check it out to discover how to frame scenes like a filmmaker.)

 The video game medium adds another unique element to visual framing: the first-person point of view.
-When you play a video game, you can (usually) see and experience the story world through the player character’s eyes — literally.
+When you play a game, you can (usually) experience the story world through the player character’s eyes — literally.

 This opportunity might lead you to consider things you didn’t before in your own story.
 How does your character see their world?
 What places or features capture their attention?
 How does your character’s class status, occupation, etc., influence their perspective?

-From there, you can employ visual framing techniques to write impactful scenes that strengthen POV while also engaging the reader’s senses.
+From there, you can employ visual framing techniques to write impactful scenes that strengthen POV and engage the reader’s senses.

 All video games start out as a story with plots and characters and settings.
 However, the interactive, visual elements of video games, specifically RPGs, are what make them such an invaluable resource for writers.

-If you’re struggling with world-building or visual framing in your story, step away from the laptop and go play an RPG for a little while.
+If you’re struggling with world-building or visual framing in your story, go play an RPG for a little while.
 Who knows?
 You might just solve that pain point in your story in the process!

 Already an avid gamer?
 Tell me what your favorite game is and why!
 (Bonus points for fans of the Far Cry franchise.)